Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 ## predict_baseline_task

-This task will take your cleaned dataset and predict according your parameters.
+This task will take your cleaned dataset and predict it according to your parameters.

 <img src="/steps/images/predict_baseline.svg" height=500px width=500px alt="centered image"/>